microsoft/FluidExamples/brainstorm/README.md

     sharedMap.set(c_LastEditedPrefix + noteId, { member: lastEditedMember, time: Date.now() });
   };
 ```
-The reason for adding a timestamp is because given that Fluid updates so quickly, in the event where multiple users are editing the same note, we want to wait a little bit after all changes are done before displaying the last edited user.
-By doing this, we can prevent the text field from flickering with user names, which could potentially be distracting.
+In the event where multiple users are editing the same note, we want to wait a little bit after all changes are done before displaying the last edited user.
+By doing this, we can prevent the text field from flickering with user names.

 Now, to display the last edited user, we are passing in the `lastEdited` object literal and the `currentUser` into [Note.tsx](./src/view/Note.tsx) as props, which is also passed into [NoteFooter.tsx](./src/view/NoteFooter.tsx) as props.